cdktf/cdktf-provider-cloudflare/docs/zeroTrustGatewayCertificate.python.md

 Number of days the generated certificate will be valid, minimum 1 day and maximum 30 years.

 Defaults to 5 years.
+In terraform, validity_period_days can only be used while creating a certificate, and this CAN NOT be used to extend the validity of an already generated certificate.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.3.0/docs/resources/zero_trust_gateway_certificate#validity_period_days ZeroTrustGatewayCertificate#validity_period_days}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.4.0/docs/resources/zero_trust_gateway_certificate#validity_period_days ZeroTrustGatewayCertificate#validity_period_days}

 ---